Champ2k/secure-final-project-frontend/README.md

-# Mek's Hostel Web Application
+# Secure Hostel Web Application
 An application used to book hostel but with more security according to OWASP.

 ## Getting Started